sachinsu/sachinsu.github.io/work_journal/software.md

         - One unfortunate side effect of enthusiasm for technology is evangelism, which should be a luxury reserved for tech leads and developers but tends to get architects in trouble.
         - Trouble comes because, when someone evangelizes a tool, technique, approach, or anything else people build enthusiasm for, they start enhancing the good parts and diminishing the bad parts.
 Unfortunately, in software architecture, the trade-offs always eventually return to complicate thin
         - An architect should also be wary of any tool or technique that promises any shocking new capabilities, which come and go on a regular basis.
-        - Always force evangelists for the tool or technique to provide an honest assessment of the good and bad—nothing in software architecture is all good—which allows a more balanced decision
+        - Always force evangelists for the tool or technique to provide an honest assessment of the good and bad.
+Nothing in software architecture is all good—which allows a more balanced decision
         - solutions in architecture rarely scale outside narrow confines of a particular problem space
         - Don’t allow others to force you into evangelizing something; bring it back to trade-offs.
         - We advise architects to avoid evangelizing and to try to become the objective arbiter of trade-offs.
 An architect adds real value to an organization not by chasing silver bullet after silver bullet but rather by honing their skills at analyzing the trade-offs as they appear.